France vs Morocco, FIFA World Cup semifinal: Reliving last face-off between both sides in 2007

 Story highlights

-Ahead of the second semi-final of the FIFA World Cup 2022, where France takes on Morocco, here's reliving the last clash between the two sides:
+Ahead of the second semi-final of the FIFA World Cup 2022, where France take on Morocco, here's reliving the last clash between the two sides:

-Ahead of the second semi-final of the FIFA World Cup 2022, where France takes on Morocco, here's reliving the last clash between the two sides:
+Ahead of the second semi-final of the FIFA World Cup 2022, where France take on Morocco, here's reliving the last clash between the two sides:

 Prior to all the drama and action in the second semi-final, France and Morocco haven't met on several occasions.
 Here's reliving their most recent face-off, which took place 15 years back in 2007: